 You can meet HR-ON’s employees here and watch short video clips about life at HR-ON here.

-The article continues under the image.
+The following video is in Danish.
+The article continues under the video.

 Management should be able to see the benefits of diversity

 The creation of a diverse company starts with the recruitment of employees.
 And in that regard, a proper recruitment tool is important.

 When Ali E. Cevik developed the HR-ON Recruit recruitment platform, the goal was for companies to recruit for diversity and values instead of looking solely at competencies.
 Therefore, the tool in the system which allows flexible sorting of candidates is an important aspect: